comunica/Article-ISWC2023-SolidQuery/content/conclusions.md

 LTQP research over Linked Open Data is moving into the direction of [finding query-relevant documents as early as possible](cite:cites linktraversaloptimization).
 In the context of Solid, we have shown that finding all query-relevant documents is not the main bottleneck during query execution anymore.
+<span class="comment" data-author="RV">This is again where the 94% is bothering me; let's discuss tomorrow.
+Perhaps a measure of completeness of all relevant documents is needed?</span>
 Instead, the *effectiveness of the query plan* has become the new bottleneck.
 While finding query-relevant documents is still relevant for specific decentralized environments, we show the need for more research towards better query planning techniques.